NeON Arts Grants

 - Your past work in the arts has been conducted in at least one of the five boroughs of New York City.

-- You have previous experience working with youth.
+- You have previous experience working with young adults.

 - You are able to plan and produce a final event that allows participants to share their work and accomplishments.